bunnyoii/Speech_Recognition_2022/GMM-HMM/GMM-HMM_en.md

 ### Using Features Extracted from Your First Assignment as Input

 #### Experimental Observations
-The features extracted from your first assignment are saved in the **feature.pkl** file, and the detailed code is in the **MFCC_Extraction.ipynb** file.
+The features extracted from your first assignment are saved in the **features.npy** file, and the detailed code is in the **MFCC_Extraction.ipynb** file.

 The extracted features include: